fossas/fossa-cli/docs/references/experimental/container/experimenal-scanner.md

 # dumps comprehensive debug bundle in cwd with filename of "fossa.container.debug.json.gz"
 ```

-For performant experience, prefer analyzing exported tarball file, instead
+For performant experience, prefer analyzing exported docker archive file, instead
 of downloading image from registry.
 If you are building container image in CI
 pipeline, consider saving this image artifact and using that for analysis.
 As
-this will save time, memory, and cpu cycles in downloading and extracting image.
+this will reduce total runtime by not having to download and extract image.

 If you are using docker, you can also easily save image.